JANUARY 15: Pointless, Elstree Studios

 MAY 8: Part 2 of Before We Was We: Madness Before Madness

-The second instalment of the AMC show features archive footage of Madness’s first TV appearance on Magpie, to which Suggs didn’t turn up, street scenes and fashions, Carl explaining the intricacies of Nutty dancing and plenty of gig footage.
+As well as the talking heads, the second instalment of the AMC show features street scenes and fashions, Carl explaining the intricacies of Nutty dancing and plenty of gig footage.

 SUGGS (speaking in 2021): I think doing this has helped us to learn that maybe we were better than I thought.
 When you hear your old records, you think, ‘Oh, I could have done that so much better.’
 But seeing the whole process, it was pleasing that we developed from pretty naive to something a bit less naive.
 One of my favourite bits is when we’d done The Prince and went into Woolworths and it was in the Novelty section.
 Carl went up to the counter and went, ‘That’s gotta go in the Reggae section mate?’
 But because we were white Herberts, it was in the Novelty section.